PACKING UP SAMPLES

 Weathering demo subjects cleaned and packed away for next classes

-As I mentioned a little while back, I've not long finished teaching another set of courses on airbrushing and weathering down on the South Coast.
-However, I've only just got around to sorting out my boxes of materials and model samples, now all organised and ready for the next series of classes in March 2015.
-Just before sealing the crates, I thought I'd grab a few images of two of the locos that have been treated in previous classes and which I use to illustrate the possibilities of certain materials and techniques.
+I've not long finished teaching another set of courses on airbrushing and weathering down on the South Coast and am just getting around to sorting out my boxes of materials and model samples, ready for the next series of classes in March 2015.
+Before sealing the crates, I thought I'd grab a few images of two of the locos that have been treated in previous classes and which I use to illustrate the possibilities of certain materials and techniques.

 I believe that my courses for March are all but booked-up, but I'm hoping to set some more dates for autumn 2015.
 Check The Airbrush Co. website for more details.

 I really ought to finish both models off at some point and add them to my traction fleets....